keonepulse/Ouro/README.md

 3. **Navigate to the dashboard:**

-    Open your browser and go to `http://localhost:8080/dashboard` to access the BabyAGI dashboard.
+    Open your browser and go to `http://localhost:8080/dashboard`.

 ## Basic Usage

-Start by importing `babyagi` and registering your functions.
+Start by importing the framework and registering your functions.
 Here's how to register two functions, where one depends on the other:

 ```python
 import babyagi